Deep Learning:

 A FFNN computes a function

 .
-With one hidden layer, enough
+With one hidden layer, enough perceptrons, it

 can approximate

-function with a compact (=closed and bounded) domain.
+any continuous function with a compact (=closed and bounded) domain.

 1